windfreedom/jekyll-now/_posts/2018-07-30-startups-and-strategy-part-1.md

 Additionally, sometimes products are so revolutionary in nature as to unearth a “hidden” or latent want/need in the customer, thereby in a sense creating a market from scratch.
 It’s rare, but as Marc Andreessen described in a blog [here](https://pmarchive.com/guide_to_startups_part4.html), it has occasionally happened, like with VMWare and OS Virtualization.

-In all these cases, it’s clear that new problems, needs, or wants, can spontaneously or be induced to emerge.
-The key question to determine whether a proble is new or already exist is simple: _“Are customers aware of this problem need, or want?”_
+In all these cases, it’s clear that new problems, needs, or wants can spontaneously or be induced to emerge.
+But it's rare, and for the most part, customers know about their problems.
+If you are still confused, the key question to determine whether a problem is new or already exists is simple: _“Are customers aware of this problem need, or want right now?”_

 ### Markets Comprise Actual and Potential Customers with a Problem, Need, or Want.

-The first aspect of my definition of markets, that they comprise of both actual and potential customers, is actually less intuitive than you might think.
+The second aspect of my definition of markets, that they comprise of both actual and potential customers, is actually less intuitive than you might think.
 But it’s something that any reader of Clayton Christensen should recognize: sometimes there are people who would love to use a solution category to solve a problem or meet a need, but simply can’t.

 Sometimes this is because it’s too expensive, other times because the technology embedded in the project makes it impractical to use.

-Because of this, new solution categories that solve problems can _expand the market_ by allowing a host of individuals who wouldn’t have been able to solve a problem, actually do so using a new solution category.
+Because of this, new solution categories that solve problems can _expand the market_ if they allow individuals who wouldn’t have been able to solve a problem, to actually do so using the new solution category.
 For examples, see: Personal Computers, SpaceX’s rockets, etc. Even smartphones, which started off really epxpensive, got cheaper and better, to the point where now, they have "converted" potential customers into "actual ones".

 In fact, this type of market expansion due to the emergence of new product categories is so prevalent in the history of technological innovation that Ben Evans, a prominent a16z blogger and technology strategist, wrote an entire [post](https://www.ben-evans.com/benedictevans/2015/2/28/market-size) devoted to the topic.
 This propensity for technology to create innovations that expand markets by allowing a host of individuals to solve problems they weren't able to solve before is at the heart of the "democratizing" element of technology.

+**Note**: In Christensonian Disruption, new solution categories disrupt old ones from the "bottom up".
+That is, they start off as worse, but 'good-enough' solutions that appeal to a certain set of customers outside the mainstream market for an existing solution category.
+But as the performance of these new solutions improves it pulls customers out from the bottom of the existing solution category's market, until that solution category ceases to be very useful anymore.
+But in my framework, market expansion can occur from the "top-down" as well, with smartphones being a prime example of this.
+In this case, a new solution category solves a problem better/faster for a set of existing customers, but then gets cheaper, allowing more and more customers to use it.
+Either is acceptable in my framework.

 ## A Typology of Startup Markets